cloudevents/spec/spec.md

 * Examples:
   * authorization data

-### data
-* Type: Arbitrary payload
-* Description: The event payload.
-The payload depends on the event-type, schema-url and event-type-version, the payload is encoded into a media format which is specified by the content-type attribute (e.g. application/json).
-* Constraints:
-  * OPTIONAL

 ## Additional Topics & Questions

 * Context Attribute Names - We decided not to spend too much time on property